tersf82/uny_app/README.md

-Fetching comments fomr the website =>'https://jsonplaceholder.typicode.com/comments'
+Fetching comments from the website =>'https://jsonplaceholder.typicode.com/comments'